Learning that you have a long-term (chronic) illness can bring up many different feelings.

 As you learn more about your illness and how to take care of yourself, your feelings may change.
 Fear or shock may give way to:

-You will learn to live with your illness.
-You will get used to your new normal.
+You will hopefully learn to live with your illness and adjust to your new normal.
 For example:

 You may be overwhelmed by:

-It takes a lot of energy to manage your chronic illness every day.
+It may take a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
 This is particularly true during times when your illness is harder to manage.

 You may sometimes have the feelings you had when you first got the illness: